thrushlang/thrushc/README.md

 ## Compiler supported hosts

-It represents the objectives where it is fully known that Rust will have no problems compiling the compiler.
+This represents the target environment where it is fully known that Rust will have no problems compiling the compiler.
+If your operating system matches the target environment's convention, it will likely compile the compiler with all backends successfully.

 - ``x86-64-pc-linux-gnu``
+- ``x86-64-unknown-linux-gnu``
 - ``x86-64-pc-windows-msvc``

+Unstable targets, which are under construction, designed to ensure that the backends and compiler are compiled for operating systems that follow the triple target convention.
+They are not yet available or are unstable.

+- ``x86_64-unknown-linux-musl``
+- ``x86_64-pc-windows-gnu``

 ## Start